nazarii-piontko/sample-dotnet-otel/README.md

 * https://opentelemetry.io/
 * https://opentelemetry.io/docs/

-There is .NET SDK which helps to integrate .NET application with OpenTelemetry:
+There is a .NET SDK that helps to integrate .NET applications with OpenTelemetry:
 * https://opentelemetry.io/docs/instrumentation/net/getting-started/
 * https://github.com/open-telemetry/opentelemetry-dotnet
 * https://www.nuget.org/packages/OpenTelemetry/

 ## Goal

-The goal of this project is play around with exporting .NET service metrics to [Prometheus](https://prometheus.io/), tracing service to service communication with [Jaeger](https://www.jaegertracing.io/) and collecting logs with [Loki](https://grafana.com/oss/loki/) using OpenTelementry .NET SDK.
+The goal of this project is to play around with exporting .NET service metrics to [Prometheus](https://prometheus.io/), tracing service-to-service communication with [Jaeger](https://www.jaegertracing.io/), and collecting logs with [Loki](https://grafana.com/oss/loki/) using OpenTelementry .NET SDK.

 ## Components diagram